why-jay/remark-lint-sentence-newline/test/end-and-quote/file.md

 "Hello, world."
-"This should be on a new line!"
-So should this.
+"This should not be on a new line!"
+Some for this.